 Public meeting locations should be convenient to attend and be within or near the study area.
 Ideal locations include schools, government facilities, community centers, libraries, and other neutral sites.
-The facility should comply with ADA requirements and be accessible to EJ communities.
+The facility should comply with ADA requirements.
 Community contacts obtained though the stakeholder assessment or community interviews (discussed in Chapter 6 of the ADOT PIP) can also provide insight into a neutral or accessible meeting location.

 The meeting room should be arranged to accommodate the number of people expected and the display of elements according to the purpose of the meeting.
 Ideally, a room layout will be drafted before the meeting is set up.
-Additionally, the room should be ADAcompliant and outfitted to accommodate any LEP requests made prior to the meeting.
+Additionally, the room should be ADA-compliant and outfitted to accommodate any LEP requests made prior to the meeting.